dmd-program/art-design-course-resources/products-services-ux.md

       * [User Flows](https://www.figma.com/resource-library/user-flow/): A flowchart depicting a subsection of the larger user journey, focusing specifically on the use of the software or tool.
         * Recommended Flowchart tools:
           * [FigJam](https://www.figma.com/figjam/) — Easy and powerful whiteboard app within Figma
+            * [Recommended Template file](https://www.figma.com/community/file/1174820493855619258/user-flow-template) — A great example of a user flow that uses shapes/colors to categorize event types.
           * [Excalidraw](https://excalidraw.com/) — Simple app for flowcharts and wireframes, featuring a hand-drawn aesthetic.
           * [Miro](https://miro.com/) — Another digital whiteboard app
           * Post-its and paper!